StefanoND/nwscript-ee-lsp.nvim/README.md

 ## Changelog

+    Improved LuaSnip snippets
-    Added support for nvim-ufo's folding
+    Dropped support for UltiSnips, its snippets will remain here as is Added support for nvim-ufo's folding
     Removed lsp_signature since I changed to blink.cmp and it has signature support Removed default settings, I don't want to force my personal settings into others